ali7naseh/ali7naseh.github.io/_pages/about.md

 ## News
+- **May 1, 2025**: Our paper, ["Riddle Me This!
+Stealthy Membership Inference for Retrieval-Augmented Generation"](https://arxiv.org/pdf/2502.00306), was accepted at the 2025 CCS.
 - **February 5, 2025**: Our new preprint, ["OverThink: Slowdown Attacks on Reasoning LLMs"](https://arxiv.org/pdf/2502.02542), is out.
 - **February 1, 2025**: Our new preprint, ["Riddle Me This!
 Stealthy Membership Inference for Retrieval-Augmented Generation"](https://arxiv.org/pdf/2502.00306), is out.
 - **January 20, 2025**: Our new preprint, ["Synthetic Data Can Mislead Evaluations: Membership Inference as Machine Text Detection"](https://arxiv.org/pdf/2501.11786), is out.